bazelbuild/proposals/designs/2020-02-07-toolchain-transition-migration.md

         1. Technically `cfg = "target"` is not needed, as it is the default, but it is useful to document this clearly.
     1. These changes are permanent.
+    1. One possible migration path is the following:
+        1. Add `cfg = "exec"` to **every** dependency.
+This is a no-op since currently all dependencies are in the `host` configuration.
+        2. Enable the `--incompatible_override_toolcgain_transition` flag and
+            test builds.
+The change should be minor, given the similarities between `exec` and `host` dependencies, but this will reveal any cases where this isn't true.
+Typically, this has been seen where the depenedency itself has further dependencies, which are now free to transition to unforseen configurations.
+        3. Add `cfg = "target"` to dependencies where this makes sense.
+This change can be done individually for each dependency and tested/released separately, if desired, to ensure build correctness.
 1. Add `incompatible_use_toolchain_transition = True` to **every** rule that
     uses a toolchain.
     1. That is, every rule that sets `toolchains = ["//your/rule:toolchain_type"]`.